Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Experimental Setup

 \subsection{Generated datasets}

 For training of both the \gls{vqcpc} model and the predicting functions, training and development datasets of binaural signals are generated.
 All signals have a sampling frequency $\fs=$\, 16\,kHz and are generated as per \eref{eq:signalmodel}.
 The clean anechoic speech is extracted from either the 360 hour training set or the 5 hour development set from the LibriSpeech corpus~\cite{panayotov2015}.
-Reverberant speech is generated by convolving each utterance of clean speech with an \gls{rir} randomly selected from the Aachen Impulse Response Database~\cite{jeub2009}.
+Reverberant speech is generated by convolving each utterance of clean speech with a \gls{brir} randomly selected from the Aachen Impulse Response Database~\cite{jeub2009}.
 For each reverberant utterance, two different noise segments of the same length are selected from the noise signals in the MUSAN database~\cite{snyder2015}.
 These two signals are used to generate the two-channel noise signal of a spherically isotropic noise field using the method from~\cite{habets2008}.
 Finally, this generated noise signal is added to the reverberant signal after being scaled to a chosen \gls{snr}, randomly selected between -10\,dB and 30\,dB, measured in the first channel according to~\cite{ITU_T_P56}.
 In the training and development sets, this process is repeated three times for each clean speech utterance.

 Additionally, two testing datasets are generated, hereafter denoted \bsq{\testA} and \bsq{\testB}.
-The signals in \testA{} are generated using the same method as for the training and development sets but using clean speech from the test split of the LibriSpeech corpus.
-The signals in \testB{} are generated by convolving the speech signals used as target utterances in the first Clarity Challenge~\cite{barker2021} with \glspl{rir} randomly selected from the binaural \glspl{rir} available in~\cite{kayser2009} recorded in either a cafeteria or a courtyard.
+The signals in \testA{} are generated using the same method, as well as noise and \gls{brir} datasets, as for the training and development sets but using clean speech from the test split of the LibriSpeech corpus.
+The signals in \testB{} are generated by convolving the speech signals used as target utterances in the first Clarity Challenge~\cite{graetzer2021,graetzer2022} with \glspl{brir} randomly selected from the \glspl{brir} available in~\cite{kayser2009} recorded in either a cafeteria or a courtyard.
 In this case, two-channel noise signals recorded at the same location are used and added to the reverberant signals with an \gls{snr} randomly selected and measured.